Leibniz-IWT/comsol-dendrite/README.md

 # comsol-dendrite
-This is a comsol implementation of a model for dendritic growth during the solidification of a pure metal.
+This is a implementation of a model for dendritic growth during the solidification of a pure metal.
 The model was developed in Comsol Multiphysics 5.6.

 Author:
 Nils Ellendt